kulapio/libra-core/Readme.md

 Kulap Libra is a javascript library client that can be used to interact with libra nodes.
 It is built using typescript.

-Kulap Libra is <a href="https://github.com/perfectmak/libra-core">Libra-core</a> compatible.
+Kulap Libra is <a href="https://github.com/perfectmak/libra-core">Libra-core</a> compatible, and this project's forked from there.

 > This is still under heavy testing, so please report any issues that you might encounter using it.